-All payments which were made directly to you, as well as those that were paid to a third party on your behalf, will be reflected on the Form 1099-LTC.
+All payments which were made directly to you, as well as those that were paid to a third party on your behalf, will be reflected on Form 1099-LTC.
 You should not be concerned when you, or a family member, receive this IRS form.
-While the amounts can be very high ($100,000 or more in some cases) it does not mean you owe taxes on these amounts.
+While the amounts can be very high ($100,000 or more in some cases), it does not mean you owe taxes on these amounts.

 Generally, there are no tax implications from their long-term care benefit; however, the 1099 forms are required simply to show the IRS you received tax-free benefits from your tax-qualified Long-Term Care Insurance policy.
-It does not necessarily mean that the amount is taxable income to you.

 Preparing Your Taxes